mobileink/ringx-http-response/README.md

 ## Migrating from ring.util.response
 1. add the dependency
-2. change your imports from `ring.util.response` to `ring.util.http-response`
+2. change your imports from `ring.util.response` to `ringx.util.http-response`
 3. convert your responses to use the correct HTTP-terms:
    - 200: `response` => `ok`
    - 302: `redirect` => `found`
    - 303: `redirect-after-post` => `see-other`
 4. enjoy

 `created` and `not-found` are same in both packages.
-Also rest of the public vars in `ring.util.response` are available via `ring.util.http-response`.
+Also rest of the public vars in `ring.util.response` are available via `ringx.util.http-response`.
 These include: `status`, `header` `file-response`, `content-type`, `charset`, `set-cookie`, `response?`, `url-response`, `resource-response` and `get-header`.